tjfontaine/cloudnative/distributed-systems-management/container-orchestration/database/MySQL_Operator_Intro.md

 To install the MySQL Kubernetes Operator, we will use the Kubernetes package manager, Helm.
 You can learn more about Helm in our article [here](https://blogs.oracle.com/cloudnative/helm-kubernetes-package-management).

 #### Installing Helm
 [Helm has instructions for installations for a variety of operating systems](https://docs.helm.sh/using_helm/#installing-helm).
-And if you want a more generic approach, you can install from a script using curl:
+For a fairly generic approach, you can install from a script using curl:

 ```
 $ curl https://raw.githubusercontent.com/kubernetes/helm/master/scripts/get > get_helm.sh